rvashurin/CIAI-Wrangler/README.md

 Typical output:
 ```
-Job mysim1.sh started with ID 12345 (queued)
+[[36m2024-07-16 19:06:42[0m] Job /absolute/path/to/mysim1.sh started with ID 12345 (queued)
-Job mysim2.sh started with ID 12346 (queued)
+[[36m2024-07-16 19:06:42[0m] Job /absolute/path/to/mysim2.sh started with ID 12346 (queued)
-Job mysim1.sh with ID 12345 running
+[[36m2024-07-16 19:06:46[0m] Job /absolute/path/to/mysim1.sh with ID 12345 running
-Job mysim1.sh with ID 12345 completed
+[[36m2024-07-16 19:10:51[0m] Job /absolute/path/to/mysim1.sh with ID 12345 completed
-Job mysim3.sh started with ID 12347 (queued)
+[[36m2024-07-16 19:10:51[0m] Job /absolute/path/to/mysim3.sh started with ID 12347 (queued)
 ...
-Job mysim3.sh with ID 12347 failed
 ```

+**IMPORTANT: Due to current cluster issues, jobs that disappear from the queue are always marked as "completed" in the log, whether they succeeded or failed.
+You will not see a "failed" log entry.
+You must verify success/failure through other means if needed.**

-The log shows job script, job ID, and status each time it changes.
+The log shows job script, job ID, and status, each time it changes, with a timestamp.

 ## Job Statuses
 - **queued:** The job is in the Slurm queue (waiting to run)
 - **running:** The job is running on compute resources
-- **completed:** The job finished successfully (Slurm state COMPLETED)
-- **failed:** The job failed, was cancelled, timed out, or killed
+- **completed:** The job left the queue; due to current cluster conditions, this status is used for any job removed from the queue, regardless of whether it succeeded or failed.

 ## Notes
 - Requires working `sbatch`, `squeue`, and `sacct` commands in your environment.